 Whether you’re buying or selling a vehicle, you want to get the best bang for your buck.
 Although Canadian resale value changes over time, there are precautions you can take to enhance vehicle value.

 Consider the varying weather conditions of your province, the main industries in your area and how global events can impact the resale value of your vehicle.
-Get started determining how much the car is worth with the free True Value range.
+Get started determining how much the car is worth with the free Value Range tool.